Kteferra22/many-voices-public/README.md

 Many Voices provides a structured reflection journey designed to encourage deeper thought.

-The experience guides the user through a five-step flow:
+The experience guides the user through a calm and focused process:

 1. Reflection prompt
 2. Scripture guidance
-3. Personal reflection
+3. Personal journaling response
-4. Global awareness
+4. AI-assisted reflective feedback
-5. Final recap and encouragement
+5. Final recap encouraging continued reflection

 Instead of generating answers for the user, the system helps the user **process their own thoughts and emotions**.